-Offshore are the investments made by an individual or a legal person/entity in a country different to their country of residence.
-Offshore investments are also known as investments in tax havens or offshore jurisdictions.
+Offshore is a type of investments made by an individual or a legal person/entity in a country different to their country of residence.
+These investments are also known as investments in tax havens or offshore jurisdictions.
+What are the advantages of operating in offshore?
+And what are the disadvantages of not doing it?
+Is it legal?
+What are the most important offshore centers in the world?
 The causes that have led large companies and businessmen to move their tax residence to other jurisdictions are mainly due to the tax pressure, wars and socio-migratory changes that we can now observe in developed countries.
 The free movement of capital from developed countries has contributed to the expansion of offshore investments around the world that now serve as a shelter and protection for assets and savings of many individuals and legal entities.

 - No tax for non-residents in offshore centers.

 - Banking and commercial secrecy: in tax havens there are favorable bank secrecy laws and any information fissure is punished by imprisonment.

 - Heritage protection.

 - No large initial share capital outlay.